What's Missing in Vision-Language Models? Probing Their Struggles with Causal Order Reasoning: Conclusion

 \section{Conclusion}

-We introduce VQA-Causal and VCR-Causal, the first benchmarks designed to comprehensively evaluate VLMs' causal reasoning abilities across 12 causal conjunctions.
-Despite strong performance in object and activity recognition, all ten evaluated models perform poorly on causal reasoning tasks—nine achieving no more than 53\% accuracy, barely above chance.
-To understand this limitation, we analyze four commonly used datasets including LAION-400M, MSCOCO, VQA, and VCR, and find that explicit causal expressions are exceedingly rare in LAION-400M and MSCOCO datasets, with fewer than 0.1\% of instances involving causal relationships.
+We introduce VQA-Causal and VCR-Causal, the first benchmarks for systematically evaluating VLMs' causal reasoning across 12 causal conjunctions.
+Despite strong performance in object and activity recognition, all twelve evaluated models struggle, with ten scoring no more than 52\% accuracy, barely above chance.
+To explain this limitation, we analyze four widely used datasets, LAION-400M, MSCOCO, VQA, and VCR, and find explicit causal expressions exceedingly rare in LAION-400M and MSCOCO datasets, with fewer than 0.1\% of instances involving causal relationships.
 Moreover, only 0.92\% of VQA and 35.43\% of VCR questions require causal reasoning, and 46\% of sampled VCR questions can be solved using shortcuts without genuine causal reasoning.
 Finally, we extract 4,891 causality-related instances from the VQA training set and construct contrastive training data by pairing correct captions with hard negative examples that differ only in causal direction.
 Fine-tuning with this data significantly improves causal reasoning performance on both in-domain and out-of-domain benchmarks, while maintaining downstream task performance.